UnwarySage/unwarysage.github.io/content/md/posts/2021-03-15-wallflower-session-five.md

 {:title "Wallflower Session 5: Ghosts On The Wind" :layout :post
+:draft? true
 :tags ["rpg" "session log" "lancer" "wallflower"]}

 ## Touching Base
-Returning to Evergreen, Thunderbird Squadron met with Patience for a debrief on the situation in grey towns.
-Patience heard the pilots interpretation and fears that the enemy had elected use greater force with the pilot's presence.
+Returning to Evergreen, Thunderbird Squadron met with Patience for a debrief on the situation in the grey towns.
+Patience heard the pilots interpretations and fears that the enemy had elected use greater force with the pilot's presence.

 Patience in turn reported that the op-for pilot whose remains had been recovered did not match any genetic stocklines known to Patience.
 They do not share ancestry with anyone in Evergreen or the grey towns.

-The henna-analogous design eluded deeper understand, but structural analysis implies that there is a semantic payload of some sort.
+The henna-analogous design eluded deeper understanding, but structural analysis implies that there is a semantic payload of some sort.
 The design is meaningful.

 Patience also accepted the remains of the compromised comp-con from the Châus farm.
-They will enact a forensic partition and carry out what analysis they of the shattered drives.
+They will establish a forensic partition and carry out what analysis they can of the shattered drives.

 Dropping off their mechs to be repaired by the ever-enthusiastic Kyle, Thunderbird Squadron departed to The Bottom Of The Well for some much needed rest after the hectic extended deployment.